LSM-based Storage Techniques: A Survey: LSM-tree Basics

-We now discuss the partitioning optimizations used in today's LSM implementations.
-To minimize the potential confusion caused by different terminologies, throughout the rest of the paper we will use the term \emph{component} to denote an unpartitioned LSM component and the term \emph{SSTable} to denote a partition of a partitioned LSM component.
-Based on this terminology, a component can be range-partitioned into many SSTables.
-Note that the partitioning idea is orthogonal to merge policies; both leveling and tiering (as well as other emerging merge policies) can be adapted to incorporate partitioning.
-However, to the best of our knowledge, only the partitioned leveling policy has actually been implemented by industrial LSM-based storage systems, such as LevelDB~\cite{leveldb} and RocksDB~\cite{rocksdb}.
+We now discuss the partitioning optimization used in today's LSM-tree implementations.
+It should be noted that partitioning is orthogonal to merge policies; both leveling and tiering (as well as other emerging merge policies) can be adapted to support partitioning.
+To the best of our knowledge, only the partitioned leveling policy has been fully implemented by industrial LSM-based storage systems, such as LevelDB~\cite{leveldb} and RocksDB~\cite{rocksdb}.
 Some recent papers ~\cite{wb-tree2013,sifrdb2018,pebblesdb2017,lsm-trie2015,lwc-tree2017} have proposed various forms of a partitioned tiering merge policy to achieve better write performance\footnote{RocksDB supports a limited form of a partitioned tiering merge policy to bound the maximum size of each SSTable due to its internal restrictions.
 However, the disk space may still be doubled temporarily during large merges.}.

 In the partitioned leveling merge policy, pioneered by LevelDB~\cite{leveldb}, the disk component at each level is range-partitioned into multiple fixed-size SSTables, as shown in \reffigure{fig:partitioned-leveling}.
-Each SSTable is further labeled with its key range in the figure.
+Each SSTable is labeled with its key range in the figure.
 Note that the disk components at level 0 are not partitioned since they are directly flushed from memory.
 This design can also help the system to absorb write bursts since it can tolerate multiple unpartitioned components at level 0.
 To merge an SSTable from level $L$ into level $L+1$, all of its overlapping SSTables at level $L+1$ are selected, and these SSTables are merged with it to produce new SSTables still at level $L+1$.
-For example in the figure, the SSTable labeled 0-30 at level 1 is merged with SSTables labeled 0-15 and 16-32 at level 2.
+For example, in the figure, the SSTable labeled 0-30 at level 1 is merged with the SSTables labeled 0-15 and 16-32 at level 2.
 This merge operation produces new SSTables labeled 0-10, 11-19, and 20-32 at level 2, and the old SSTables will then be garbage-collected.
 Different policies can be used to select which SSTable to merge next at each level.
 For example, LevelDB uses a round-robin policy (to minimize the total write cost).